web-dahuyou/NiceTab/README.md

 ## Overview

+**Note** The extension is actively developed with ongoing updates.
+The screenshots below reflect history versions only.
+We encourage you to install the latest release for the most up-to-date experience.

 - NiceTab is an `open source` browser extension that makes managing your browser tabs quick and convenient.
 - Named `NiceTab` with the hope that it would be a "nice" tab management tool.
 - Similar to other tab management extensions like `OneTab`, `Toby`, `SessionBuddy`, `N-Tab` and `KepTab`. it supports browsers such as Chrome, Firefox, Microsoft Edge, and any Chromium based browser.